 The Knit Doll: An Adorable Knitted Toy

-Some people think dolls are creepy, but not me!
-I love them and always have.
+Some people think dolls are creepy, but I love them and always have.
 My hope chest is about half full of my childhood dolls, so loved that the hair is rubbed off of some of them.
-I was a baby doll-loving baby and a Barbie-loving kid.
-The land of make-believe was strong in our house, and many, many outfit changes were needed to make it come alive every day.
+I was a doll-loving baby and a Barbie-loving kid.
+I even had some knitted toys that I loved to dress up.
+The land of make-believe was strong in our house, and many, many outfit changes were needed—all day, every day.

 Imagine my delight when I received our new book, My Knitted Doll, by Louise Crowther!
 Louise has created the most darling little knit doll patterns, accompanied by precious clothing and accessories.

 The dolls are knit without clothing, and you can choose which garments, shoes, etc., you want to knit for them.
-Just look at little Faye (above), with her bunny dress and hat.
-And those boots!
+Just look at little Jane (above), with her snappy beret and doggie purse.
 So cute, and so fun to knit.

 All of the dolls are knit from cotton on size 3 US needles and end up being about a foot tall.
 Here’s Louise to tell you more about this wonderful book of knitting patterns for toys!